 NHRS follows an investment strategy designed to meet its funding requirements over the long-term.
 Assets are allocated efficiently to ensure that beneficiaries will receive the benefits they were promised.
 The Fund is managed on a total return basis, while recognizing the importance of capital preservation and prudent risk management.
-Additionally, the Fund is administered in accordance with sound fiduciary standards and industry best practices.
+Additionally, the Independent Investment Committee (IIC) administers the Fund in accordance with sound fiduciary standards and industry best practices.
 The Fund's strategic asset allocation and related objectives, parameters and specific delegation of responsibilities are explicitly defined in the Investment Policy Statement.
-The Independent Investment Committee (IIC) manages the investment program pursuant to the investment policy, develops asset class guidelines, monitors and evaluates performance, and makes decisions regarding the retention or termination of asset managers.
+The IIC manages the investment program pursuant to the investment policy, develops asset class guidelines, monitors and evaluates performance, and makes decisions regarding the retention or termination of asset managers.
 The investment manual includes all investment policies and asset class guidelines and may be obtained from the NHRS website at www.nhrs.org.
-The following pages report on the performance and attributes of the investment program for fiscal year 2022.
+The following pages report on the performance and attributes of the investment program for fiscal year 2023.

-Market Review for the Year Ended June 30, 2022
+Market Review for the Year Ended June 30, 2023

-The market volatility experienced over the fiscal year reflected fluctuations in risk sentiment amid an array of systemic risk factors, including inflation, the implications of the war between Russia and Ukraine, as well as other tensions around the world, and the potential for weaker economic fundamentals going forward.
-Risk assets, particularly in the U.S., rallied over the second quarter of the fiscal year following a relatively flat first quarter.
-Conversely, the third and fourth quarters of the fiscal year were marked by negative geopolitical events and broadly negative market returns.
-U.S. GDP fell 1.6% and 0.9% over the third and fourth quarters of the fiscal year, respectively, following GDP readings of 2.3% and 6.9% over the first and second quarters of the fiscal year.
-The primary culprits of third and fourth quarter GDP results were seen as inflation and the Fed's weapon of choice to fight it: tightening monetary policy.
-Price gains have been broad-based and global in nature and have been amplified by the invasion of Ukraine.
-Food and energy prices have risen sharply, and supply chain issues continued to impact the flow of goods around the world, adding further pressure to prices in some sectors.
+The market volatility experienced over the fiscal year reflected fluctuations in risk sentiment amid an array of systemic risk factors, including yields, inflation, China's "zero-COVID" policies, the U.S. debt ceiling, the implications of the war between Russia and Ukraine, as well as other issues impacting the global markets.
+Risk assets performed poorly over the first quarter of the fiscal year, but rebounded strongly during the final three quarters.
+U.S. GDP readings were positive throughout the fiscal year, rising 3.2%, 2.6%, 2.0% and 2.4% over the first, second, third, and fourth quarters, respectively.
+Strong GDP growth results were driven by a robust labor market as well as a significant decline in inflationary pressures.
+Price reductions have been broad-based in the U.S., but primarily driven by the food and energy sectors.
 U.S. equities outperformed developed non-U.S. equities over the fiscal year.
-The S&P 500 Index fell by 10.6% over the fiscal year while the MSCI EAFE Index fell 17.8%.
-Emerging markets equities, as measured by the MSCI Emerging Markets Index, returned -25.3%, underperforming both U.S. and non-U.S. developed markets equities.
-Fixed income markets were also challenged, as concerns over future inflation drove the 10-year U.S. Treasury yield to its highest intra-quarter level since 2011 in June (3.49%), while the Bloomberg U.S. Aggregate Bond Index returned -10.3% over the fiscal year.
-It is uncommon for stocks and bonds to go down at the same time.
-This has only happened over two annual periods over the last 100 years.
+The S&P 500 Index rose 19.6% over the fiscal year while the MSCI EAFE Index rose 18.8%.
+Emerging markets equities, as measured by the MSCI Emerging Markets Index, returned 1.8%, underperforming both U.S. and non-U.S. developed markets equities.
+Within emerging markets, China detracted the most as concerns surrounding China's real estate sector and poor economic data impacted investor sentiment.
+Fixed income markets were challenged, as inflation drove the 10-year U.S. Treasury yield over 4% for the first time since 2011.
+The Bloomberg U.S. Aggregate Bond Index returned -0.9% over the fiscal year.